bguiz/gitbook-plugin-leanpub-affiliate/README.md

 * `total`
     * Not all links will be picked for display, by default, just twice of the count per page
     * Specify the total number of links to randomly select for display across all pages in the gitbook
+* `links`
+    * An array of links that should always be included
+    * Use these for your favourite books

 ## Styling